Skip to content

 • Biasing components: Used to bias the base of transistors or other electronic components.

 b) Switching Circuit for LED Control: An LED is connected to the output of the circuit.
-When the resistance of the photoresistor decreases (bright light), the voltage across it decreases, causing the voltage at the junction of the photoresistor and the fixed resistor to decrease as well.
+As can be seen in the video below, when the resistance of the photoresistor decreases (bright light), the voltage across it decreases, causing the voltage at the junction of the photoresistor and the fixed resistor to decrease as well.
 This makes the voltage across the LED drop below the threshold needed to illuminate it, effectively turning off the LED.

 A simple transistor switching ON/OFF circuit to switch ON/OFF the LED.